Part 12: Introduction to Radar

 1. Return to Target_Acft's () properties ().

-2. Change the Constant RCS Value: to -20 dBsm.
+2. Enter -20 dBsm in the Constant RCS Value: field.

 4. Return to the Radar SearchTrack report.

-5. Click Refresh () at the top of the report.
+5. Click Refresh (F5) () in the report's toolbar.

 6. Note the S/T Pdet1, S/T Integrated Pdet, S/T SNR1 (dB), and S/T Integrated SNR (dB) changes.

-Aspect Dependent RCS Files
+Using Aspect Dependent RCS files

-If you have an aspect dependent RCS file built for a specific target aircraft, your data will be much more realistic.
+If you have an Aspect Dependent RCS file built for a specific target aircraft, your data will be much more realistic.

 Load an installed Aspect Dependent RCS file.